buettnerlab/reproducibility_convex_gating/CITEseq_Covid/Readme.md

 # CITE-seq COVID19

 In this example, we demonstrate the applicability of Convex Gating across modalities.
 In the notebooks, we first denoise the CITE-seq data using totalVI.
-Th
 Then, we use the denoised protein data to define a CD16+ T cell type.
 Here we rely on the previously published cell type definition for CD4 and CD8 T cells.
 We denote CD16+ T cells as T cells with a foreground probability of CD16 higher than 0.5 and being clustered with the CD4 and CD8 T cell compartment, respectively.